-BOARD OF TRUSTEES, GOVERNANCE AND OVERSIGHT

-AUTHORITY AND APPOINTMENT
+JOINT LIBRARY BOARD, GOVERNANCE AND OVERSIGHT AUTHORITY AND APPOINTMENT

 The Athens-Limestone County Public Library is a joint project of the City of Athens and Limestone County.
 It is located on property owned by the City and County, and the City and County have agreed that the Library will provide services to the citizens of the City of Athens and Limestone County.
-The Athens Library Board of Trustees is obligated to operate the Library for that purpose and both the City and County provide funding to the Library.
+Both the City and County provide funding to the Library.

-The Athens Library Board of Trustees consists of five members that have the power and the authority as granted by Code of Alabama, 1975, as amended, title 11-90-1, et seq., and the rules and regulations of the Alabama Public Library Service.
+The Joint Library Board of Limestone County and the City of Athens consists of five members that have the power and authority as granted by Code of Alabama, 1975, as amended, title 11-90-1, et seq., and the rules and regulations of the Alabama Public Library Service.

-The Athens Library Board consists of 5 members, all of whom are appointed by the Athens City Council.
+Three members of the Library Board are appointed by the Athens City Council, and two members of the Library Board are appointed by the Limestone County Commission.
 The members serve staggered terms of 4 years.
-The City Council fills any vacancies including expired and unexpired terms.
-Members of the Board serve without any compensation.
+The City Council and County Commission (whichever is applicable) fills any vacancies including expired and unexpired terms.
+Members of the Library Board serve without any compensation.